webbertakken/PracticalNotes/Setup/DevTools/K8s.md

 ```

 ###### When using Hyper-V:
-Follow this [guide](https://medium.com/@JockDaRock/minikube-on-windows-10-with-hyper-v-6ef0f4dc158c) or in short:
+Follow this [guide 🗗](https://medium.com/@JockDaRock/minikube-on-windows-10-with-hyper-v-6ef0f4dc158c) or in short:
 1. Create external virtual switch named "Kubernetes Virtual Switch".
 2. Disable IPv6 on all relevant network adapters.
 3. Create the kubernetes cluster using hyperv and the newly created
 ```powershell
 \> minikube start --vm-driver=hyperv --hyperv-virtual-switch="Kubernetes Virtual Switch" --cpus=3 --memory=4096
 ```